sebastian-heinz/Arrowgene.DragonsDogmaOnline/docs/generic_quest_state_machine.md

 > [!WARNING]
 > In the quests `Boat's Buddy` and `Beach Bandits`, the nodes which appear to be used for the quest don't behave properly.
 You may need to reset the instance by going to WDT to get the group to spawn with quest monsters.

+> [!WARNING]
+> Quest progress is only saved when a quest is completed.
+If you do some intermediate steps, then disconnect or log out, you will need to repeat all steps from the start.

 > [!NOTE]
 > If a quest completes in a safe area, the party leader needs to exit the area and reenter to restart the quest.